Every post in ClassicPress can be filed under one or more tags.

 Actions describe the process to be performed on particular tags.
 There are two styles of actions that will be referred to as Bulk Actions and Immediate Actions.
 The follow describes these actions:

-• Immediate Actions – Immediate actions are performed immediately, on an individual tag.
-Hovering the mouse cursor over the tag row reveals the Edit, Quick Edit, and Delete options under the name column in that tag row.
+- Immediate Actions – Immediate actions are performed immediately, on an individual tag.
+Hovering the mouse cursor over the tag row reveals the Edit, Quick Edit, Delete and View options under the name column in that tag row.
 Clicking on a tag name will also initiate the edit action.

 The available actions are described below:

-• Delete – This action deletes the tags files.
-Note: Deleting a tag does not delete the posts in that tag.
+- Delete – This action deletes the tag.
+Delete is available as a both a bulk action and an immediate action.
+Note: Deleting a tag does not delete the posts that have this tag.

 After one or more tags are selected, and after a bulk action is specified, the Apply button performs the given action on the selected tags.
 Remember, prior to executing bulk actions, one or more tags must be selected, as described before.